Primordial black holes through preheating instabilities in $\alpha$-attractor models: Primordial black hole characterization

-\textbf{Press-Schechter} In the context of PBH, the Press-Schechter (PS) formalism is commonly used to compute the mass fraction in a radiation-dominated universe, where the equation of state parameter is $w = 1/3$.
-However, as discussed previously, we apply this formalism to the dust-like preheating stage, characterized by $w \sim 0$, by incorporating a $k$-dependent threshold derived from time-based assumptions, see Sec.~\ref{sec:pbh-formation}.
-This method assumes Gaussian statistics $P$ for the density perturbations, $P(\delta)$, and the variance is typically given by the power spectrum of density perturbations, $\sigma_k^2\simeq\mathcal{P}_\delta(k)$, where this last is defined by
+In the context of PBH, the PS formalism is commonly used \cite{Harada:2013} to compute the mass fraction in a radiation-dominated universe, where the equation of state parameter is $w = 1/3${, which gives a collapse threshold of $\delta_c^{\text{rad}}\sim w\sim1/3$ \cite{Carr:1975}}.
+However, as discussed previously, we apply this formalism to the dust-like preheating stage, characterized by $w \sim 0$. {In Appendix~\ref{app:appendixA}, we show that in this situation one can apply the top-hat spherical collapse model, and the collapse threshold is given by $\delta_c^{\text{lin}}=1.686$.} The PS method assumes Gaussian statistics $P$ for the density perturbations, $P(\delta)$, and the variance is typically given by the power spectrum of density perturbations, $\sigma_k^2\simeq\mathcal{P}_\delta(k)$, where this last is defined by